Darlington02/min-starknet/cairo1.0/README.md

 Min-ens is a simple implementation of a namespace service in Cairo.
 It contains a single external function `store_name` and a single view function `get_name`.
 A storage variable `names` which is a mapping of **address** to **name**, is also used to store the names assigned to every address, and an event **stored_name** which is emitted each time a name is stored!

-A basic test file is also availabe [here](https://github.com/Darlington02/min-starknet/blob/master/tests/test_ens.cairo) to help you learn the basics of writing tests in Cairo with Protostar.

 ### MIN-ERC20

 One of the basic things we learn to do whilst starting out with Smart contract development is learning to build and deploy the popular ERC2O token contract.
 In this repo, we implement the ERC20 standard from scratch.